 Another critical partner we rely on is YOU.
-It is our goal to partner with you and ensure you receive the patient experience that you expect and deserve.
+It is our goal

+to partner with you and ensure you receive the patient experience that you expect and deserve.
 Our Air Force Medical Service is committed to engaging patients as partners in their healthcare as you are crucial to maximizing value, promoting safe care and achieving Zero Harm.
-We at the 19th MDG are continuously looking for ways to leverage the power of our patients.
-Please let us hear from you whether it is good or bad feedback.
+We at the 19 MDG are continuously looking for ways to leverage the power of our patients.
+Please let us hear from you, whether it is good or bad feedback.
 We want to know so we can improve.
-We respect your preferences, needs and values, and improving our partnership with you will only lead to better outcomes and even safer care.
+We respect your preferences, needs and values, and improving our part-